Level Three: General Ledger ReportsMYOB Exo's built-in utility for reporting

 MYOB Exo Business help file covers GL Report writer functionality in great detail, which makes “playing” with GL Report writer a nice experience.

 Below screenshots show how a standard P&L report is set up in GL Report Writer.
 The reader is welcome to make up their mind as to how difficult the setup is.

 It is possible to print GL Reports individually or create a GL Report Batch and define parameters for each report in the batch.
 When a full report pack is required, the user then runs a batch.

 And, as with most reports in Exo, we can export GL Reports to Excel via Clarity format template.

 As with any technology, there are limits to what GL Report writer can do.
 However, my experience shows that most finance and accounting users find it a good fit for GL reports of medium complexity.

-For complex GL reports Kilimanjaro team tends to recommend SQL Server Reporting Services platform (SSRS), which will be covered in level 5 of the series.
-Next time we will be looking at ODBC reports that allow pulling data from database into Excel.
+For complex GL reports Kilimanjaro team tends to recommend the SQL Server Reporting Services platform (SSRS).
+Next time we will be looking at ODBC reports that allow pulling data from the database into Excel.